tdewolff/minify/README.md

 * XML: **fully implemented**

 ## Prologue
 Minifiers or bindings to minifiers exist in almost all programming languages.
 Some implementations are merely using several regular-expressions to trim whitespace and comments (even though regex for parsing HTML/XML is ill-advised, for a good read see [Regular Expressions: Now You Have Two Problems](http://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/)).
 Some implementations are much more profound, such as the [YUI Compressor](http://yui.github.io/yuicompressor/), [Google Closure Compiler](https://github.com/google/closure-compiler) for JS and the [HTML Compressor](https://code.google.com/p/htmlcompressor/).

-These industry-grade minifiers are written in Java and are generally relatively slow.
-Futhermore, these tools provide a large number of configurations which is often confusing or not required.
-Regular-expression based minifiers are slow anyways because they use multiple regular-expressions, each of which parses the complete document.
-While regular-expressions are overkill (or ill-advised) for parsing HTML/CSS/JS documents, parsing it a number of times is certainly not speeding things up.
-Other implementations are mostly written in uncompiled languages such as JS, which is great for bindings with [Grunt](http://gruntjs.com/) for example, but catastrophic for the minification speed of large files or projects with many files.

-Additionally, many of these minifier either do not follow the specifications or drag a lot of legacy code around.
-When you are still trying to support IE6 I don't suppose you are squeezing out every bit of performance from your web applications.
-Supporting old mistakes or work-arounds is not a fairly long-term vision and seldomly justified.

-However, implementing an HTML minifier is the bare minimum.
-HTML documents can contain embedded resources such as CSS, JS and SVG file formats.
-Thus for increased minification of HTML, other file format minifiers must be present too.
-A minifier should really handle a number of mimetypes to be successful.
+As most existing implementations either use Java or JavaScript and don't focus on performance, they are pretty slow.
+And loading the whole file into memory is bad for really large files (or impossible for infinite streams).

-This minifier proves to be that fast and encompassing minifier which stream-minifies files and can minify them concurrently.
+This minifier proves to be that fast and extensive minifier that can handle HTML and any other filetype it may contain (CSS, JS, ...).
+It streams the input and output and can minify files concurrently.

 ## Installation
 Run the following command